pslucas0212/dotNet7ForOpenShift/README.md

 When logging into the OCP console for the first time, you may offered to take a tour of the console.
 Feel free to take the tour or skip it.

 Currenlty we are logged in as the developer username with the Developer view of the OCP Console.
-Click on the Topology tab on the side menu bar to to see the topolog of our application.
+Click on the Topology tab on the side menu bar to see the topology of our application.
 We can see our app has successfully deployed with the green check circle.
 On the upper right we click the arrow to open application UI in a new browser tab.
 If we click the app name a side screen will open with additional application deployment details

 ![OCP Topology View](/images/dot06.jpg)

 We can view Details, Resources and Observe (monitor) our application.
-Clicking on the Resources tab shows us the Kubernetes object associated with our project.
+Clicking on the Resources tab shows us the Kubernetes objects associated with our project.

 ![OCP app view](/images/dot07.jpg)

 While logged in as the developer we can change the console view from the Developer view to the Adminstrator view.
-We can create, review and observe our all the Kubernetes objecst that make up our application(s) running in OpenShift.
+We can create, review and observe our all the Kubernetes objects that make up our application(s) running in OpenShift.

 ![OCP Admin view](/images/dot08.jpg)

 ## Updating the Application
 Let's make a simple change to our application and then update it on OCP.

-Let's change the "Welcome" message to "Welcome from OpenShift Container Platform!".
+Let's change the "Welcome" message to "Welcome to .Net running on Red Hat OpenShift Container Platform!".

 Back af the folder containing your .Net project, navigate to the Home directory under your project.